TERMS and CONDITIONS

 • TWO (2) PACKS OF RICOLA HERB THROAT DROPS (LOZENGES)

-• ONE (1) OF EACH FRUIT & VEGETABLE PLATTERS (SMALL)
+• ONE (1) OF EACH FRUIT & VEGETABLE PLATTERS WITH HUMMUS (small)

-• ONE (1) SMALL DELI TRAY, WITH WHOLE WHEAT BREAD FOR MAKING SANDWICHES, WITH TURKEY, HAM CHEESE, LETTUCE, TOMATO, ETC., WITH MAYONNAISE AND MUSTARD
+• ONE (1) SMALL DELI TRAY, WITH WHOLE WHEAT BREAD FOR MAKING SANDWICHES, WITH TURKEY, HAM, TUNA SALAD, EGG SALAD, CHEESE, LETTUCE, TOMATO, ETC., WITH MAYONNAISE AND MUSTARD

 • ONE (1) BOWL OF FRESH FRUIT – BANANAS, ORANGES, APPLES, GRAPES